miamibc/cloudflare-cli/README.md

 php cloudflare-cli.phar user:tokens:verify
 ```

-If you done setup correctly, you'll id and status of your API token.
+If you did setup correctly, you will see `id` and `status` of your API token.

 ### Make it executable and globally accessible